MultiSafepay/docs/content/integrations/pwa/pwa-studio/manual.md

 ---
-title : "MultiSafepay PWA Studion Integration"
+title : "MultiSafepay PWA Studio Integration"
 meta_title: "PWA Studio (Venia) integration plugin manual - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 ---

 ### 1. Requirements
 - To use the plugin you need a MultiSafepay account.
 You can create a test account on https://testmerchant.multisafepay.com/signup
-- Installed <a href="https://github.com/MultiSafepay/magento2-graphql" target="_blank">MultiSafepay Magento 2 GraphQL</a> plugin for support GraphQL queries.
+- Installed <a href="https://github.com/MultiSafepay/magento2-graphql" target="_blank">MultiSafepay Magento 2 GraphQL</a> plugin to add support for GraphQL queries.
-- Meet other requirements for PWA Studio (Venia) and Magento on <a href="https://magento.github.io/pwa-studio/venia-pwa-concept/setup/#prerequisites" target="_blank">official Magento PWA Docs</a>
+- Meet other requirements for PWA Studio (Venia) and Magento on <a href="https://magento.github.io/pwa-studio/venia-pwa-concept/setup/#prerequisites" target="_blank">the official Magento PWA Docs</a>

 ### 2. Supported Payment Methods ###
 The supported Payment Methods & Giftcards for this plugin can be found over here: [Payment Methods & Giftcards](https://docs.multisafepay.com/integrations/ecommerce-integrations/magento2/faq/available-payment-methods-magento2/)